Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Introduction

+The following themes are closely related to our research.
+We will briefly review each of them and connect them with our work.

 \textit{Conditional adversarial learning}.
-A popular method of multimodal learning is conditional GANs.
-For example, \cite{mirza2014conditional,denton2015deep} use conditional GAN for image synthesis based on class labels. \cite{reed2016generative,zhang2017stackgan} study text-conditioned image synthesis.
-Other examples include multimodal image-to-image mapping \cite{wang2016generative}, image-to-image translation \cite{isola2017image,zhu2017unpaired,liu2017unsupervised}, and super-resolution \cite{ledig2017photo}.
-Our work studies similar problems.
-The difference is that our method is based on a conditional energy function and an iterative algorithm guided by this objective function.
-Existing adversarial learning methods, including those in inverse reinforcement learning \cite{ho2016generative}, do not involve this slow thinking solving process.
+Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} proposed by Goodfellow et al. have demonstrated promising results of image generation in \cite{radford2015unsupervised}, which belongs to unconditional learning, in which no supervision signals are used.
+With the success of adversarial learning, the conditional version of GAN (i.e., conditional GAN or cGAN) \cite{reed2016generative} has become a popular framework for supervised conditional learning, and it has been successfuly appplied to different scenarios that can be modeled in the context of conditional learning.
+For example, \cite{mirza2014conditional,denton2015deep} use conditional GANs for image synthesis based on class labels. \cite{reed2016generative,zhang2017stackgan} study text-conditioned image synthesis.
+Other examples include image-to-image translation \cite{isola2017image}, semantic-image-to-photo translation \cite{wang2018high}, super-resolution \cite{ledig2017photo}, and video-to-video synthesis \cite{wang2018video}, etc. Our work studies similar problems.
+The major difference between the conditional GAN and our method is that ours is based on a conditional energy function that serves as an objective function and an iterative algorithm, which is the Langevin dynamics guided by this objective function.
+This iterative process corresponds to slow thinking.
+Existing adversarial learning methods do not involve this slow thinking refinement process.

 \textit{Cooperative learning}.
-Just as the conditional GAN is inspired by the original GAN \cite{goodfellow2014generative}, our learning method is inspired by the recent work of \cite{xie2016cooperative}, where the models are unconditioned.
+Just as the conditional GAN is inspired by the original GAN \cite{goodfellow2014generative}, our learning method is inspired by the recent work of generative cooperative networks (CoopNets) \cite{xie2016cooperative,XieLuGao}, where the models are unconditioned.
+Specifically, the CoopNets framework consists of an unconditional energy-based model and an unconditional latent variable model, and jointly trains both models via MCMC teaching \cite{xie2016cooperative}, where the latent variable model learns to initialize the MCMC sampling of the energy-based model.
 While unconditioned generation is interesting, conditional generation and recovery is much more useful in applications.
 It is also much more challenging because we need to incorporate the input condition into both the initializer and the solver.
-Thus our method is a substantial generalization of \cite{xie2016cooperative}, and our extensive experiments convincingly demonstrate the usefulness of our method, which in the mean time provides a different methodology from GAN-based methods.
+Thus our method is a substantial generalization of the CoopNets\cite{xie2016cooperative}, and our extensive experiments convincingly demonstrate the usefulness of our method, which in the meantime provides a different methodology from GAN-based methods.
+Our work is the first to study conditional cooperative learning, and propose the fast thinking and slow thinking framework as a conditional version of CoopNets.